 Step 1-Computer and Connection

-- You need a laptop that is reasonably new—anything is usually fine if it has no problems playing videos
+- You need a laptop or desktop computer that is reasonably new—anything is usually fine if it has no problems playing videos

 - It needs to be hooked up to the hospital internet via ethernet cable, not wireless

-- The computer needs to be hooked up to your normal projector, just like you would for powerpoint presentations
+- The computer needs to be hooked up to your normal projector or screen, just like you would for powerpoint presentations

 - Part of the fun of a good telegrandrounds is 2-way interactivity.
 For this you need a decent webcam

-- Buy a Logitech C920s or similar, at least 720p camera– they cost ~$25.
+- Buy a Logitech C920s or similar, at least 720p camera– they cost ~$60.
 Any of the more expensive Logitech cameras that are HD will also work well.
 The laptop’s built-in camera is not useful for this purpose.
 High Definition (HD) purpose-made webcams are essential.
 One of the residents may have one or just buy one, they can be used for tele-grand rounds for all time to come.